A multi-pronged approach for effective teaching

 Teaching goals are central to the evaluation process and guide who instructors collaborate with and how they structure their review.
 Goals should be based on student or peer feedback and align with the Dimensions of Effective Teaching to focus professional development.
 These goals also make feedback evidence-based and shape the kind of peer observation instructors seek.

-Select a dimension to refine based on past feedback from students, colleagues, supervisors, or personal interest.
+Select a teaching dimension to focus on, guided by feedback from students, colleagues, or personal interests.

 In 2023-24, a Senate-charged committee revised the existing teaching evaluation process, creating a new teaching evaluation framework consisting of two key elements: